 The word for “friend” in Korean is 친구 (chingu).
 You will hear this word a lot when you are in South Korea.
 You might have also heard it a lot in Korean dramas or Korean movies.
 You can also watch Chingu (Korean movie) to help you learn more about this word.

-How to spell “friend” in Korean
+How do you spell “friend” in Korean

 To correctly spell the Korean word for “friend,” it’s best to familiarize yourself with the Korean alphabet.
 Here’s how you can spell the word “chingu:”